-During the TWIA claims process, we work with our policyholders and together we identify the cause and extent of damaged property, as well as an appropriate claim payment amount.
+During the TWIA claims process, we work with our policyholders to identify the cause and extent of damaged property, as well as an appropriate claim payment amount.
 The major roles and responsibilities during this process are outlined below.
 More detailed information is included in the Conditions section of all TWIA policies.

 Policyholder Rights and Responsibilities After a Loss